 With debt settlement, there's no guarantee that your creditors will be willing to settle.
 Plus, your credit can be negatively impacted, making it crucial to carefully consider if debt settlement is the way to go.

 We’ve done the work of evaluating debt relief companies for you by researching and reviewing over a dozen providers.
 Our goal is to provide you with the best evaluation of what’s available on the market.
 Read on to learn more about the process we used for our reviews.

 To develop an objective review methodology, we considered factors related to the debt relief company’s profile, the customer experience, the types of debt relief services you’ll receive, and how much it costs.

-We evaluated every debt relief company on our list in detail and reviewed them in four primary categories:
+We evaluated every debt relief company on our list based on the following criteria:

 - Customer experience

 - Costs and fees